redis-rb/redis-cluster-client/README.md

 ## Background
 This gem is underlying in the official gem which is named as [redis-clustering](https://rubygems.org/gems/redis-clustering).
-The redis-clustering was decoupled from [the redis gem](https://rubygems.org/gems/redis) since `v5` or later.
+The redis-clustering gem was decoupled from [the redis gem](https://rubygems.org/gems/redis) since `v5` or later.
 Both are maintained by [the repository](https://github.com/redis/redis-rb) in the official organization.
-The redis gem supported cluster mode since [the PR](https://github.com/redis/redis-rb/pull/716) until `v4`.
+The redis gem supported cluster mode since [the pull request](https://github.com/redis/redis-rb/pull/716) was merged until `v4`.
 You can see more details and reasons in [the issue](https://github.com/redis/redis-rb/issues/1070) if you have interest.

 ## Installation